 Please note that ‘WordPress’ can refer to two separate things: the free, open source software anyone can use, which is hosted at wordpress.org, and the paid hosting service provided at wordpress.com.
 We’ll be referring to the ‘.org’ version in the rest of this article, but if you’d like more information on the .com vs .org distinction, please see our article explaining the difference.

 What Is WordPress?

-The definition of WordPress: a free, beginner-friendly content management system (CMS) that relies on the MySQL database service and PHP programming language to serve blog and page content to site visitors.
+The definition of WordPress: a free, open source content management system (CMS) and blogging platform that is user friendly.
+WordPress relies on the MySQL database service and PHP programming language to serve blog and page content to site visitors.

 WordPress in Context

 A CMS is a platform used to create a website — without requiring you to code every page yourself.
 Currently, WordPress is ranked as the number one CMS in the world.
 Depending on the source, WordPress has between 50 and 65 percent of the CMS market and is used to create over 43.3% of all websites on the web today.

 WordPress can create eCommerce sites, forums, donation pages, and more.
 It’s an excellent platform for a variety of different sites, whether you want to showcase your photography or learn how to build websites.
 On top of that, WordPress has many search engine optimization (SEO) tools, both built-in and freely available.
 Getting your website online is great, but getting your website seen by others is what really counts.

 You don’t need to be an advanced programmer to use WordPress.
 Many people just open it up and start typing.
 When you’re ready to expand your website with extra features and a new design, it’s easy — because WordPress lets you add more features piece by piece while keeping your core site unchanged.

 The largest draw to WordPress, perhaps, is that you can create a professional-looking, user-friendly website with no coding experience.
 WordPress offers an absolutely enormous library of themes for customizing your site.